Creating a Skills Assessment

 To add content, you have the following options:

-Use our AI-Assisted builder to generate questions for you.
+Not sure what to ask your candidates or need a bit of guidance?
+No stress!
+Simply use our AI-assisted builder to generate questions for you.
 Click on Generate now and the system will autofill questions into the template based on the skills you selected.
-You can modify each question if needed, or you can swap a question for another by clicking on the “Suggested” tab.
+You can modify each question if needed, or you can swap a question for another by clicking on the Suggested tab.

 Adding your own content